 Stuart Mcgill, a world-renowned professor and lecturer in spine function has shown that a change in posture can rapidly increase the loading pressures through your discs in your neck and lower back.
 As our body weight shifts forwards in front of us, our discs adopt a different position, and this additional pressure within the disc can lead to changes over time.
 For example, sitting whilst flexing our body forwards to tie our shoe-laces can exert up to 4 times the load into the lower lumbar discs within the lower back and if we load our backs repeatedly in this way, we are more susceptible to a herniated disc, than if we assumed an upright position of the trunk.

 What is good posture and how should I sit?
-Follow these 7 simple pointers for good posture from our Chiropractors to help reduce strain upon the body:
+Follow these 7 simple pointers for good posture to help reduce strain upon the body:

 - Sit with an upright torso, so your lower back does not round